Ying-34/Group-18-Sapphire-Snail/README.md

 18. Now a complete web app is provided, users can get social interaction in the process of reading through comments.<br>

-A minimal forum application built with the following technologies:
+### A minimal forum application built with the following technologies
 * [React](https://facebook.github.io/react/)
 * [Node.js](https://nodejs.org/)
 * [ExpressJS](https://expressjs.com/)